 Currently there are two major functions under R to assign metabarcoding sequences:

-IDTax requires first to train the model which can takes a bit of time depending on the database size.
-However, after the model is trained assignement is quite fast.
+a bit of time depending on the database size.
+However, after the model

 In this tutorial we explain how to train the model and assign a small metabarcoding dataset.
 The original code originates from DECIPHER manual

 Here we perform the training on a very small set of 100 sequences.
 Typically each training iteration for the full PR2 database will take about 7 hours on 2.3 GHz PC with 8 processors and 32 G of memory.
-In contrast on the ABIMS Roscoff server using 32G and 1 processor, one iteration took 20 min.
-The trained dataset is about 300 Mb.
+We would recommend to perform training on a dedicated server.
 It is available as part of the latest PR2 version.

 Load the necessary libraries